Legomanalec/mutab/README.md

 I was getting way too ahead of myself by trying to plan out the data format for training when I had no idea how I was going to train anything...

 After doing more research, I believe this is an RNN problem, similar to predictive text.
 Instead of predicting the rest of a word based on its first character, I will be predicting the next tablature note based on the current one.
 There are only a max of 6 possible locations a note can be on the neck so there are at most 6 options to choose from next as the note needed will be known.

+The nn_testing.ipynb is an example of speech generation trained on shakespeare.
+It works by typing a character and going one character at a time by selecting the logit with highest log-likelihood.
+This model currently scans through all 65 unique characters used in the text, but I only need it to scan through the possible tablature options.
+There are two potential solutions:

+1. find a way to dynamically alter the predictive tab locations for each the next note location in the midi file created

+2. Just accept all of the logits provided and selected the one with the highest likelihood that matched the input note.